Unified state power: Constitution and laws

 Lenin argued that every state formation was controlled by a ruling class using it for its own material interests.
 In communist states, this meant the proletariat led by the communist vanguard party wielded power through its representative organs to suppress class enemies and construct socialism.
 In the early years of Soviet rule, there was debate over whether law would ultimately wither away with the state or remain a tool of the new state.
 Soviet jurist Andrey Vyshinsky resolved the issue by insisting that law persisted under socialism as an instrument of the proletarian state.

 Marxist–Leninists believe that the state is an instrument of the ruling class, which means, by extension, that the constitution and the legal systems are tools to strengthen its powers over the ruled.

 Vyshinsky defined socialist law as rules of conduct expressing the will of the ruling class, established through legislation by the SSOP or sanctioned customs.
 He stressed that these norms were enforced by the coercive power of the state to protect and develop the material base and political order of socialism.
 This interpretation reinforced the primacy of the SSOP.
-Since the SSOP was the highest embodiment of popular sovereignty, the constitution could not permanently restrict it.
+Since the SSOP was the highest embodiment of popular sovereignty, the constitution could not restrict it.
 Constitutional provisions thus amounted to a form of self-restraint, alterable through amendment.
 This emphasis on unity of power contrasted with liberal doctrines of separation of powers, which divided authority between different branches.

-In theoretical terms, communist constitutions were considered fundamental laws, distinct from ordinary legislation.
+In theoretical terms, communist state constitutions were considered fundamental laws, distinct from ordinary legislation.
 For example, the Hungarian SSOP, known as the National Assembly, could pass both laws and resolutions, but the constitution was recognised as supreme, requiring a qualified majority for constitutional amendment.
 While ordinary laws regulated specific matters in detail, communist state constitutions set out general principles governing sovereignty, economic organisation, state structure, and citizens' rights.
 These constitutions were comprehensive, covering political foundations, economic order, the SSOP and lower-level state organs of power, the supreme executive and administrative organ, the supreme judicial organ, the supreme procuratorial organ, and electoral systems.
 Yet they remained broad in scope, leaving details to ordinary legislation.
 This "bird's eye view" distinguished communist constitutions from legal codes, which were narrower but more detailed.